Living in Kunming as a Student: What to Expect in 2026

 Day 4: Classes begin.
 Typically 4 hours of Chinese instruction per day (morning sessions).
 Afternoon free for homework, exploration, and apartment hunting if you have not settled on housing.
 Not sure which program type to choose?
 Read our guide on how to choose the right Chinese program.

 Day 5-7: Settle into routine.
 Find your preferred lunch spots.
 Walk the neighborhood.
 Start your first real conversations in Chinese — ordering food, asking for directions, negotiating prices at the market.
+If you are here for a shorter stay, consider KCEL’s Chinese Culture & Travel program — mornings in class, afternoons exploring Yunnan’s ancient towns, tea plantations, and ethnic minority villages.

 By the end of week one, most students say the same thing: Kunming feels surprisingly easy to live in.